-Celebrate families and togetherness this Thanksgiving Day with some time-honored traditions, which give us a sense of family identity and meaningfulness that can last for generations.
-Here are nine ideas for starting new family traditions - and for revering the old ones:
+Here are nine ideas for starting your own new family traditions — and for revering the old ones.

 What do you remember most about Thanksgiving and the days that follow?
 Thanksgiving traditions can be much more than just food and recipes.
-In what ways did your childhood traditions symbolize particular values, such as abundance, generosity, the importance of family?
-What would you like to do that's the same?
-What would you do like to do differently?
+By taking stock of what ways your childhood traditions symbolize particular values — such as abundance, generosity, the importance of family — you can decide what you would like to keep the same, and what you would like to differently.

-Write "Five Things I Love About My Family and Friends" and keep it out on the table during your Thanksgiving celebration.
+Write "five things I love about my family and friends" and keep it out on the table during your Thanksgiving celebration.
 Each guest can come and record thoughts and insights.
-Other themes to try: "Five Things I'm Thankful For" or "Five Wishes for my Family and Friends."
-An even simpler approach would be to put one sheet of cardstock out for each year - and combine them together over the years in a Thanksgiving Gratitude Scrapbook.
+Other great themes to try are "five things I'm thanksful for" or "five wishes for my family and friends."
+An even simpler approach would be to put one sheet of cardstock out for each year — and combine them together over the years in a Thanksgiving Gratitude Scrapbook.

 Each night, a family member can share something that they are grateful for.
 Share the highlights of this family tradition at the dinner table on Thanksgiving Day.